Our Core Team

 His work includes project management, development work in schools, and mentoring of newly trained specialists.
 He is also a member of the training team.

-Joseph Tyler - Schools' Philosopher and Project Manager
+Joseph Tyler - Operations and Knowledge Manager

 Joseph has a background in mathematical logic and philosophy, collecting degrees from Durham, Manchester and Essex universities.
 Over the years, he saw that children can be much more excitable and open to embracing the important questions of life than their university educated counterparts.
 And so, he turned his body and mind towards storytelling and the education of young people, as a tutor of mathematics in 2009 and ultimately joining The Philosophy Foundation in 2012.